 19) Greenwood Lake

 While not typically a destination many think of for an upstate New York lake vacation, Greenwood Lake is the perfect place to relax.
-Stay at the Waterstone Inn or the Breezy Inn.
-The New Continental Hotel and Restaurant provides a wonderful option for your stay as well.
+Stay at the Waterstone Inn or the Villa Verde B&B. The New Continental Hotel and Restaurant provides a wonderful option for your stay as well.

 Spend your days boating, swimming, or simply relaxing on the beach.
 The best part about visiting Greenwood Lake?
 It’s less than an hour and a half from New York City.
 So, be sure to make this a vacation destination- you’ll want to come back!